City of Culture 2021 Projects

-This story will be collected and ensure is coherent enough to then illustrated in a moving book with animations.
+This story will be collected and checked to ensure is coherent enough to then be illustrated in a moving book with animations.

 This project, led by Emma Pepperdine, is inspired by abandoned architecture and the redemption of buildings in Coventry, by combining new and old fabrics to create a sustainable fashion collection showcasing the beauty within decay.
 The aim of the collection is to raise awareness of sustainability across different areas of the design industry and to celebrate the regeneration within the city.

 This project explores the unique and exceptional role of Coventry and the Midlands in the foundation of the British Black Art Movement (BAM) in the 1980s.
 Although underrepresented in the local art scene, art-related syllabi and prevailing local narrative, Coventry was home to a paradigm shift in British art history.
 Key figures of the movement, including Keith Piper and Eddie Chambers, met in the city, when studying in the art foundation course at the Lanchester Polytechnic (1979-80).
 In 1983, these artists participated in the historical Pan Afrikan Connection exhibition at the Herbert, giving an unprecedented visibility to the movement.

 Black Arts Movement in Coventry will celebrate this legacy.
 The project is being led by Professor Carolina Rito from the Centre for Arts, Memory and Communities.

 Learn more about the Black Arts Movement in Coventry.

 Inspired by a project run by the Brooklyn Art Library, this project will distribute 2021 sketchbooks to capture life in all wards of Coventry.

 The project is led by Emily Manns, a lecturer in the Faculty of Arts and Humanities, who wants to reach people from as many nationalities as possible in order to capture the diversity of experiences in the city.